 American Bar Association, International Law Section

-Customs and International Trade Bar Association, Trade Chair
+Customs and International Trade Bar Association, board member (vice president)

 Honors & Awards

-Recognized as a leading international trade lawyer by several guides, including: Chambers USA, Chambers Global, The Best Lawyers in America, Legal 500, Super Lawyers and Expert Guide to the World’s Leading Lawyers.
+Recognized as a leading international trade lawyer by Chambers USA, Chambers Global, The Best Lawyers in America© (Woodward/White, Inc.), Legal 500, Super Lawyers, International Who’s Who in Trade and Customs Lawyers and Expert Guide to the World’s Leading Lawyers.

-Handled trade adjustment assistance cases before the U.S. Court of International Trade and serve as a Court Appointed Special Advocate (“CASA”) for Fairfax County, Virginia.
+Serves as a Court Appointed Special Advocate (“CASA”) for foster children in Fairfax County, Virginia.